paulstothard/seq_to_json/README.md

 # seq_to_json
-Converts a raw, FASTA, GenBank, or EMBL file to an easy-to-parse JSON file.
+Converts a raw, FASTA, GenBank, or EMBL file to a JSON file.
 Feature information is included in the output from GenBank and EMBL files.

 ## Usage

 ```
 usage: seq_to_json.py [-h] [-o OUTPUT] [-s] input

-Converts a raw, FASTA, GenBank, or EMBL file to an easy-to-parse JSON file.
+Converts a raw, FASTA, GenBank, or EMBL file to a JSON file.

 positional arguments:
-  input                 Raw, FASTA, GenBank, or EMBL file to parse
+  input                 raw, FASTA, GenBank, or EMBL file to parse

 options:
   -h, --help            show this help message and exit